Top-NotchOutdoorSearch

 There is no charge controller to babysit for USB devices.

-I ended up propping it against my gear and losing a bit of sun angle.
+A recurring complaint is owners propping it against gear and losing sun angle.

 Ease of UseRating